Altrincham: Administrative history

 As such, the old borough authorities continued to exist with the few functions they had, but were ineligible to take on any new powers.
 A new town hall was built on Church Street in 1849, commissioned by George Grey, 7th Earl of Stamford, as lord of the manor, for holding the court leet and other public meetings.
 It replaced an earlier town hall which had stood in the middle of Old Market Place.
 In order to provide more modern local government functions, the Altrincham township was made a local board district in 1851, administered by an elected local board with powers including the provision of sewers and water supply, overseeing public health, and other functions.
 From 1851 to 1886, the old borough and its officers existed alongside the local board.
 In 1886, the old borough was finally abolished.
 In recognition of the fact that Altrincham's mayor had been a purely honorary position for many years, the court leet was allowed to continue to appoint an honorary mayor, but with no powers or jurisdiction.

 Local board districts were reconstituted as urban districts under the Local Government Act 1894.
 A new Altrincham Town Hall on Market Street was commissioned for the urban district council.
 It was designed by Charles Albert Hindle and was completed in November 1901.
 Altrincham Urban District was expanded in 1920 when parts of Carrington and Dunham Massey civil parishes were added.
 A further expansion took place in 1936 when Timperley civil parish was abolished and most of its area incorporated into Altrincham Urban District.
 At the same time, there was a minor exchange of areas with Hale Urban District; a minor addition from Bowdon Urban District; and a further substantial portion of Dunham Massey civil parish was added.
-In 1937 the Altrincham Urban District was incorporated to become a municipal borough.
-The new borough was granted a coat of arms which featured heraldic references to the Masseys and Earls of Stamford.
+In 1937, the Altrincham Urban District was incorporated to become a municipal borough.
+The new borough was granted a coat of arms, which featured heraldic references to the Masseys and Earls of Stamford.

 The Municipal Borough of Altrincham was abolished in 1974 under the Local Government Act 1972.
-The area became part of the Metropolitan Borough of Trafford in Greater Manchester.
+The area became part of the Metropolitan Borough of Trafford, in Greater Manchester.

-For parliamentary representation, an Altrincham constituency was created in 1885.
-It was replaced by the Altrincham and Sale constituency in 1945.
-In 1997, this in turn became part of the newly created constituency of Altrincham and Sale West.
-Since 2024, Altrincham and Sale West has been represented in the House of Commons by the Labour MP, Connor Rand.
+For parliamentary representation, an Altrincham constituency was created in 1885; it was replaced by the Altrincham and Sale constituency in 1945 and became part of the newly-created constituency of Altrincham and Sale West.
+Since 2024, the area has been represented in the House of Commons by the Labour MP, Connor Rand.